docQodly/docs/docs/studio/design-webforms/styling.md

 If both a shared and a local CSS classes have the same name:
 - in the Webform source, the shared CSS is placed first and the local one is placed in second
 - as a result, if one of them is applied to a component, they are both applied and some local CSS properties may override the shared ones.

-### Editing a CSS class

-Once a local or shared class is created, you can hover over it in the Styles Library and click the **Edit Class** button next to its name to edit the CSS directly.
-The changes apply to all the components using this class.

 ## Customizing DataTable Styles